You’re working through a passage in a critical edition of the Greek New Testament.1

 But those manuscripts are about as “primary” as primary literature gets.
 And by comparison, even a critical apparatus is secondary commentary.

 You might not be specializing in textual criticism.
-And in that case, you need to be comparatively more tentative judgments you make based on manuscripts themselves.
+And in that case, you need to be comparatively more tentative about judgments you make based on the manuscript images you consult.

 But let’s grant this.
 Let’s also grant that looking at scans of handwritten manuscripts can present some challenges and require some work.

-Even so, you might well find they can sometimes be more transparent than their apparatus commentaries.
+Even so, you might well find these manuscripts can sometimes be more transparent than their apparatus commentaries.

 In the end, the situation is not at all unlike the difference C. S. Lewis describes between old and new books, which I’ve paraphrased below as it applies to this topic: